 Next, once paint is dry time to add the holes for where the rope will be pulled through.
 Be sure to measure evenly.
-I chose 3″ from botton, and 2″ from side.
-Drill into wood, using a 1″ spade bit.
+I chose 3″ from the bottom, and 2″ from the side.
+Drill into the wood, using a 1″ spade bit.

 Once, you have all four holes, next it’s time to head outside to the outdoors.
 Pick that lucky branch and lets get started on the rope knot.

 As you can see I used a Double Running Bowline Knot to secure the rope to the branch.
 I faced my fears, climbed the ladder, and did my first ever Boyscout knot I’ve ever done!
 Woo-hoo it was EASY!

 Next, use the remaining rope to weave through the two holes.

 Okay, now is when it gets a bit tricky.
 I swear I was working on this for a good amount of time.
 If you know your knots this should be a breeze, but I had to watch a few Youtube videos and tutorials to figure this one out.
 I chose to do a knot just above the seat of the swing for more security.
 Some of the tutorials I had watched skipped this part…but this is me we’re talking about the more the knots, the better.
 We want a secure swing after all…so safety first!

 Once, you got your basic knot now it’s time for that tricky knot.
 Now I really wanted an authentic look for the Old Fashion swing, so take your time.
 Start, by wrapping the end of the rope around the other rope (4x’s) going upward.
 Once you got this, you want to swing rope down the outside of what you just made and pull rope end up through the center and out to secure.
 Repeat on other end but make sure that the swing is level first.